rockerrishabh/bun-hls-video-processor/README.md

 - Hndle routes using Hono.using Hono.
 - Basic CORS support for cross-origin requests.
 - Serve static files from a specified uploads directory.
-- Upload video files in various formats.
+- Upload single or multiple video files in various formats.
 - Convert uploaded videos to HLS format using `ffmpeg`.
 - Error handling for file uploads and conversions.